bokutotu/zenu/zenu-layer/README.md

-# Zenu Layer
+# ZeNu Layer

-Zenu Layer is a collection of neural network layers implemented in Rust.
-It provides building blocks for constructing neural networks and integrates with the Zenu deep learning library.
+ZeNu Layer is a collection of neural network layers implemented in Rust.
+It provides building blocks for constructing neural networks and integrates with the ZeNu deep learning library.

 ## Features

 - Various layer types, including fully connected (linear) layers
 - Layer parameter initialization
 - Forward pass computation
-- Integration with Zenu Autograd for automatic differentiation
+- Integration with ZeNu Autograd for automatic differentiation

 ## Getting Started

-To use Zenu Layer in your Rust project, add the following to your `Cargo.toml` file:
+To use ZeNu Layer in your Rust project, add the following to your `Cargo.toml` file:

 ```toml
 [dependencies]
 zenu-layer = "0.1.0"
 ```

-Here's a simple example of using a linear layer from Zenu Layer:
+Here's a simple example of using a linear layer from ZeNu Layer:

 ```rust
 use zenu_autograd::creator::from_vec::from_vec;